IST-DASLab/llmq/README.md

 - `--memcpy-send-recv` - Use memcpy for send/receive operations (threads backend only).
 - `--all-to-all-reduce` - Use all-to-all-based reduce algorithm (combine with --memcpy-send-recv).
 - `--use-cuda-graphs` / `--no-use-cuda-graphs` - Enable or disable CUDA graphs for performance.

+## Python bindings
+While it is nice to demonstrate training in pure C++/Cuda, there are scenarios where it is desirable to use Python for training, e.g., when using an alternative learning-rate schedule.

+The Python bindings are provided in the `src/bindings` directory, and can be built using the `pyllmq` target.
+The `demo.py` script provides an example of how to use the bindings.
+By design, the bindings expose only coarse-grained operations; that is, the minimum unit of work is a full forward+backward pass across all GPUs.
+While this may be a bit inflexible, it allows benefiting from the full optimization of the C++ backend, and there are no GPU-CPU synchronizations until the `update` call.

 ## Code organization